CCA Frequently Asked Questions

 Customers who receive their electric supply from a CCA receive a consolidated bill issued by PG&E that includes charges from both parties.
 PG&E collects payments on behalf of the CCA, which are then sent to the CCA.

 The first page of the consolidated bill shows PG&E charges and CCA charges as separate line items along with the total amount due.
 Subsequent pages of the bill contain PG&E specific charges related to electric delivery services along with gas charges (when applicable).
 Finally, details of CCA charges appear on a separate page of the bill under the heading "Third-Party Electric Generation Detail."
 There are no duplicate charges.

 13. How much will I pay for PG&E's electric charges?

 Under a CCA program, PG&E will continue to bill you for non-generation charges, which include electricity delivery (transmission and distribution) and other miscellaneous charges (e.g., public purpose programs).
-Beginning on July 1, 2012, as part of residential generation and distribution rate flattening, you will also see a new charge on your bill called the “Conservation Incentive Adjustment” (CIA) (see question 13).
+Additionally, PG&E assesses a tiering of rates through its delivery charges for residential customers, known as the "Conservation Incentive Adjustment" (CIA).

 Your CCA provider will bill you separately for its electric generation charges, which are included in the monthly bill you receive from PG&E. To see PG&E's non-generation rates, click one of the links below based on your account type – residential or business - and locate your rate schedule in the left-hand column.* The price you pay for non-generation appears in the green column.

 *Your rate schedule can be found under the "Electric Account Detail" heading of your PG&E bill.